FX-55

 FX-55 is an

 excellent developer with a broad tonal range.
-It is sharp and fine grained with none of the mushiness of high sulphite developers like D76.
-It's also a lot safer when you want to keep away from metol, hydroquinone and pyro.
+It is sharp, fine grained, and with none of the mushiness of high sulphite developers like D76 or ID-68.

 FX-55